Getting Started with Chalk

 .

 You can also configure Chalk to periodically report back on environment information.
-See our heartbeat guide for that.
+See our heartbeat guide for further details.